kata-containers/kata-containers/docs/design/virtualization.md

 ## Mapping container concepts to virtual machine technologies

 A typical deployment of Kata Containers will be in Kubernetes by way of a Container Runtime Interface (CRI) implementation.
-On every node, Kubelet will interact with a CRI implementor (such as containerd or CRI-O), which will in turn interface with Kata Containers (an OCI based runtime).
+On every node, Kubelet will interact with a CRI implementer (such as containerd or CRI-O), which will in turn interface with Kata Containers (an OCI based runtime).

 The CRI API, as defined at the [Kubernetes CRI-API repo](https://github.com/kubernetes/cri-api/), implies a few constructs being supported by the
 CRI implementation, and ultimately in Kata Containers.
-In order to support the full [API](https://github.com/kubernetes/cri-api/blob/a6f63f369f6d50e9d0886f2eda63d585fbd1ab6a/pkg/apis/runtime/v1alpha2/api.proto#L34-L110) with the CRI-implementor, Kata must provide the following constructs:
+In order to support the full [API](https://github.com/kubernetes/cri-api/blob/a6f63f369f6d50e9d0886f2eda63d585fbd1ab6a/pkg/apis/runtime/v1alpha2/api.proto#L34-L110) with the CRI-implementer, Kata must provide the following constructs:

 ![API to construct](./arch-images/api-to-construct.png)